WESTERN TURKEY TRAVELS

 The tour started in Izmir where we visited Ephesus, one of the seven ancient wonders of the world, then to Pammakale to see the great white mountain and ended in Cappadocia, the world’s top destination for hot air balloon rides.
 The tour included most meals, 3 overnight bus rides, and tour guides in each destination.
 EPHESUS & KUSADASI

-The ancient city, Ephesus, is one of the most well preserved ruins in all of Turkey.
+The ancient city, Ephesus, is one of the most well-preserved ruins in all of Turkey.
 If history and ruins are something you enjoy, you should definitely carve out some time to visit this city, home to the Temple of Artemis, one of the seven wonders of the ancient world.
-After we finished touring the city, we wondered through the market to buy our favorite dates and fresh pomegranate juice and enjoyed the remainder of our time in the shade considering it was nearly 100 degrees fahrenheit (37 degrees celsius), blazing sun and no shade the entire day!
+After we finished touring the city, we wandered through the market to buy our favorite dates and fresh pomegranate juice and enjoyed the remainder of our time in the shade considering it was nearly 100 degrees Fahrenheit (37 degrees celsius), blazing sun and no shade the entire day!

 Here are some images from our visit to the House of Virgin Mary:

 We were driving along through beautiful greenery and the next thing you know, there’s this giant white mountain in front of us – but it wasn’t snow – it was calcium deposits!
 Until this point, this was the most unique thing I’d ever seen.

 Throughout the years, the calcium deposits created a series of travertines of natural spring water pools and coat the mountain in calcium giving it the illusion of snow or a giant frozen marshmallow.
 Considering; however, that it was easily 40 degrees celsius, it was far from freezing!

 Unfortunately, the mountain was blanketed with tourists so it made it frustrating but its uniqueness makes it something you can’t miss out on if you make a trip to Turkey.